-On March 24, 2016, Council approved the creation of a pilot project to evaluate a self-assessment process developed in response to the requirement that all legal entities have a Management System for Ethical Legal Practice (MSELP).
-The project launched in the fall of 2016 and will continue through the spring of 2017.
+On March 24, 2016, Council approved the creation of a pilot project to evaluate a self-assessment process developed in response to the requirement that all law firms have a management system for ethical legal practice (MSELP).
+The project launched in September 2016 and continued through April 2017.

-Your questions and comments are welcome and can be directed to Jennifer Pink, Legal Services Support Officer, at firstname.lastname@example.org.
+Your questions and comments are welcome and can be directed to Jennifer Pink, Legal Services Support Manager at firstname.lastname@example.org.